anthology-inc/at23-power-automate-workshop/README.md

 18. Save the flow

-19. In Postman, update the `studentId` and `documentId` to values from a record in your Anthology Student enviroment
+19. In Postman, update the `studentId` and `documentId` to values from a record in your Anthology Student environment
 20. `Manually` test the flow
-21. Invoke the requst in Postman
+21. Invoke the request in Postman
 22. Verify that the approval request includes the appropriate values from the Anthology Student API requests

 ![Screenshot of the updated approval request](screenshots/35.png)

 ---

-## Update Anthology Student via the API based upon the approval workflow
+## Update Anthology Student via the API based on the approval workflow
 Now we get to close the loop!
-Based upon the result of the approval, we are going to update Anthology Student via the API to change the status of the document.
+Based on the result of the approval, we are going to update Anthology Student via the API to change the status of the document.

 Note: Some of the data will we use in the step will be particular to your environment.
-Specifically, we'll use the `Document Status` which may vary implementation to implementation.
+Specifically, we'll use the `Document Status` which may vary from implementation to implementation.

 1. Expand the Condition step and then expand the `Apply to` step  in the `If yes` block